Kotlin/KEEP/proposals/const-data-class.md

 The [issue KT-12991](https://youtrack.jetbrains.com/issue/KT-12991) introduces the idea to access the `hashcode` function generated for the data class even if the function is overridden.
 This would allow the programmer to manually cache the `hashCode` of a data class but there would be no guarantee of the validity of such a measure other than *convention* (e.g. the programmer could cache the result of the hashcode even if the data class contains a `var`).

-We propose the notion of `const data class` that severely limits the possibility of such classes but enables the compiler to generate a `hashcode` function with cached result with the *guarantee* that the result will always reflect the data (e.g. the data can *never* change).
+We propose the notion of `const data class` that severely limits the possibility of such classes but enables the compiler to generate `hashcode` and `toString` functions with cached values with the *guarantee* that the output will always reflect the data (e.g. the data can *never* change).

 Note that this proposal does NOT substitutes itself to KT-12991 as manually caching can still be very usefull when using data classes that do not (or cannot) comply with const data classes limitations.

-## Const data class limitations
+## Const data classes

+### limitations

 A `const data class` has the same limitations as a `data class` with the following additions: